kmac/agl/README.md

 agl --java -i someclass
-        Note: arguments are not passed into less, so in this case you would need to immediately use '-i' command in less.
+        Note: arguments are not passed into less, so in this case you would need to immediately use '-i' command in less. agl "-G '.log'" "some string"
+        Note: the -G option needs to be quoted so as to be treated as a single ag option. agl "--ignore '*.log'" "some string"
+        Note: the --ignore option needs to be quoted so as to be treated as a single ag option.
 ```